What is non-standard auto insurance?

 - Reckless driving

-These types of offenses, especially when there are numerous occurrences, make a driver a greater financial risk for the insurance company.
+These types of offenses, especially when there are numerous occurrences, mean a driver a is seen as a greater financial risk for the insurance company.
+Drivers with past offenses or accidents are statistically more likely to be involved in another accident in the future.
 For instance, someone who speeds a lot or has had multiple DUIs is more likely to get into a serious accident.

 Before you shop, you might want to also look into the average cost of auto insurance in your state to establish a baseline for reasonable premiums in your area.